meanders1/Fenz/README.md

+# Fenz

+A set of single-header c++ libraries made for maximum safety while still being performant.

 ## Array (fenz/array.hpp)

 This library provides a set of C++ classes for working with fixed-size arrays and non-owning views over array data.
 It is header-only and designed for performance and safety.